Best Bank Accounts in Germany for Expats & English Speakers (2025 Guide)

 So now that you know what you need to be looking out for before you pick a bank that works for you, let’s get into the comparisons of the different bank options that you have here in Germany.

-The best banks for English speakers living in Germany | COMPARISONS
+Comparing the Best Banks for English speakers in Germany

 PS: You’re going to need to transfer some money into your new account shortly, so take a look at our list of The Best Options for International Money Transfers to/from Germany.